 - Orbital sander

-We found outdoor cushions on clearance, covered them with fabric, and then sprayed them with fabric water shield (or, you could just use outdoor fabric).
+TIP: We found outdoor cushions on clearance, covered them with fabric, and then sprayed them with fabric water shield (or, you could just use outdoor fabric).
 This is an easy, affordable way to customize outdoor cushions.
 The fabric can also easily be removed to wash when needed.
-We used a total of four 20 x 43-inch cushions to make our two seat cushions, stacking two together to make one cushion for each section of the couch.
+We used a total of four 20-inch-by-43-inch cushions to make our two seat cushions, stacking two together to make one cushion for each section of the couch.

 Cut the fabric into two pieces, each measuring 50 x 60 inches.
 Stack two 20 x 43-inch cushions on top of each other.
 Lay them on top of a piece of fabric, and fold the long sides over the cushion and pin together.
 Fold the short ends of the fabric towards the middle of the end of the cushion, pin into place, and then fold the bottom up over the end of the cushion, pinning them into place (the action is like when wrapping a gift).
 Repeat with the remaining cushions and fabric.
 Note the measurements (length and width) of your cushions, and use these dimensions when cutting pallets for the base of the couch.

 Using the measurements from your cushions, measure and mark where you will need to cut pallets.
 Our pallets are 43 x 48 inches, and our couch was made from two layers of pallets, with the main L-shaped sections cut from full size pallets, and one end extended with partial sections of pallet.